AnyBody/anybody-tutorial/AnyExp4SOLIDWORKS/lesson3.rst

     Total: 334

 This means that we are missing 44 constraints.
-These were the degrees of freedom from released when we removed the default drivers.
+These were the degrees of freedom released when we removed the default drivers.
 This implies that the AnyBody human model contains 44 degrees of freedom.
 So we have to define 44 other constraints for the human model.